 Things to Look for in Glue for Bookbinding

 If you don’t have much experience with glue, particularly for the specific purpose of bookbinding, all glue might appear the same to you.
 Unfortunately, it is not.

-Glues are not created equal.
-When hunting for an adhesive for binding books, you want it to possess specific properties, so as not to ruin your books.
+Book glue is not created equal.
+When hunting for an adhesive for binding books or a great bookbinding repair glue, you want it to possess specific properties, so as not to ruin your books.
 We’ll discuss a few important considerations below.

 1. pH Neutral

 Whenever you choose products to use with paper, the main focus will be on their pH levels.
 Acid-free products have a neutral pH and that is the ideal standard.